Yakima RoadShower Review

 Durability

 Constructed of powder-coated aluminum with a food-grade hose and brass fittings, the RoadShower is built like a tank.
-All the pieces that attach to the tank are replaceable, and the included directions give numerous maintenance and troubleshooting tips for common things that could go wrong with your unit.
+All the attachment pieces are replaceable, and the included directions give numerous maintenance and troubleshooting tips for common things that could go wrong with your unit.
 We couldn't find anything related to durability to complain about with this tough shower setup beyond just the additional maintenance required of a more mechanical piece of equipment.

 Portability

 With an oblong shape and no handles, this shower is not meant to be carried.
-But mounted on top of your roof rack, it's as portable as bringing your bumper with you!
-Though it weighs 19.4 pounds empty, your car won't notice the difference — even when it's full of water.
+But mounted on top of your roof rack, it's as portable as bringing your bumper with you.
+Though the 4-gallon version weighs 19.4 pounds empty, your car won't notice the difference — even when it's full of water.
 It has three open clips for the hose and two velcro straps to keep it tightly pressed against the side of the tank as you drive.
 From there, it easily pulls out when you're ready to use it.
+The FlexHead shower head attachment comes standard with a quick connect adapter, making it even easier to simply pull it off and toss it in your car when you're ready to roll out.

 The only real con of transporting this shower around is that you need your car to do it.
-Unlike some showers that are ready for a backpacking trip, the RoadShower must be attached to your roof rack.
-This limits you to being with your car to use it.
-But if you're the typical weekend warrior, cruising around to all kinds of adventures in your Subaru or Jeep, this won't hold you back a bit.
+This model won't be accompanying you into the backcountry, because it's attached to your roof rack.
+But if you're the typical weekend warrior, cruising around to all kinds of adventures in your truck or camper van, this won't hold you back a bit.

 Value

-As the most expensive shower we tested, the RoadShower is an investment, and it's larger versions cost even more.
+As one of the most expensive showers we tested, the RoadShower is an investment, and its larger versions cost even more.
 But if you frequently find yourself returning home and forgetting to clean your gear until it's been far too long or needing to clean your car AND your hair because you've had too much fun, we think this shower is absolutely worth it.
 And with its durable build, it's likely to last for many years of weekend excursions.
 Just keep in mind that you'll also need to have a roof rack, which is another even more expensive purchase.

 Conclusion

 The Yakima RoadShower is an intensely durable car-top shower and pressurized rinse station all in one.
 Once mounted, it's so easy to use and provides impressive pressure that can be topped up easily with an air pump.
 Though its original nozzle isn't a comfortable shower, a simple upgrade fixes that issue.
 No hose?
 No problem with this tank, as you can fill it from the top and pressurize it by hand in a pinch.
-With how easy this unit is to keep you and your gear from tracking all the mud and gunk home, it's easy to see why the RoadShower is our Top Pick for Weekend Warriors.
+With how easy this unit makes keeping you and your gear from tracking all the mud and gunk home, it's easy to see why the RoadShower is a top choice.
 Now go get dirty!